chrisliebert/quick-3d/README.md

 **Note for Windows Users**

-Quick3D can also be build on windows using the GNU ABI.
+Quick3D can also be built for Windows using the GNU ABI.
 The MSVC ABI is not tested.

 **Building the Rust Library**